The Computer Fraud and Abuse Act (CFAA)

 - Damage affecting 10 or more protected computers during any 1-year period.

 18 U.S.C. § 1030(c)(4)(A); see also id. at § 1030(g).
-Civil CFAA actions are on the rise, and can often provide strategic litigation advantages over related claim (such has misappropriation of trade secrets)—for instance, by providing for federal subject matter jurisdiction.
+Civil CFAA actions are on the rise, and can often provide strategic litigation advantages over related claims (such has misappropriation of trade secrets)—for instance, by providing for federal subject matter jurisdiction.

 The CFAA is perhaps the most important—certainly the most comprehensive—federal statute governing computer crimes and violations.
 It is the primary federal statute protecting computers and digital information from unauthorized intrusions.
 As advancements in technology continue to open new doors and methods of computer intrusion, the use of the CFAA law and other criminal laws to combat computer intrusion will also continue to grow.